 - Patient INFORMATION storage can not be ‘in the cloud’ on servers outside of Australia (without proper consent)

 - Do not claim to be a RESTRICTED TITLE person unless you are.
 Some professional titles like “Specialist Plastic Surgeon” or using wording like “specialist” and also “Specialises in” has restrictions.

 - Appropriate DISCLAIMERS and warning statements must be used.
-Not only on websites but also on photographs.
+Not only on websites but also on your photographs.

 - Above all, you can not encourage excessive or INAPPROPRIATE USE of medical procedures

-Different rules also apply in different countries – like New Zealand, Canada and USA – so be careful using ad agencies and campaigns from overseas and do your research accordingly.
+Different rules also apply in different countries – like New Zealand, Canada and USA – so be careful using any ad agencies and campaigns from overseas and do your research accordingly.

 ASPS Guidelines Summary